Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Setup Details

 At each step, the LLM agent makes a guess and receives structured feedback in the form of \texttt{xAyB}, where $x$ denotes the number of digits that are both correct in value and position (denoted as ``A''), and $y$ denotes the number of digits that are correct in value but placed in the wrong position (denoted as ``B'').
 The agent is expected to actively perform reasoning based on accumulated observations and interact with an external source to efficiently reduce uncertainty and locate the correct answer.

-To control for randomness in the first move, which plays a minor role in evaluating the LLM agent’s ability to understand and update based on observations, we fix the first guess to a deterministic number that is guaranteed to differ from the answer.
+To control for randomness in the first move, which plays a minor role in evaluating the LLM agent’s ability to understand and update based on observations, we fix the first guess to a deterministic number that differs from the answer.
 This means we need $(a,b,g_0,x_0,y_0)$ to specify a question for the LLM player, where $g_0$ denotes the initial guess, and $(x_0,y_0)$ denotes the corresponding initial feedback of the form \texttt{x$_0$Ay$_0$B}.

 We group data items by their tuple $(a, b, x_0, y_0)$, since items sharing the same $(a, b, x_0, y_0)$ correspond to tasks with similar uncertainty reduction dynamics and reasoning logic patterns.
 Specifically, our constructed dataset covers all data items of the following sub-groups: $(3, 4, 0, 3)$, $(3, 4, 2, 0)$, $(3, 4, 1, 2)$, $(3, 5, 1, 2)$, $(3, 5, 0, 3)$, $(3, 5, 1, 0)$, $(3, 5, 2, 0)$, $(4, 4, 0, 4)$, and $(4, 5, 3, 0)$.
 These configurations are carefully selected to ensure diversity in task complexity: varying $(a,b)$ controls the size of the hypothesis space, while varying $(x_0,y_0)$ shapes the initial reasoning landscape by introducing distinct patterns of partial evidence.
-Finally, we perform a randomized train-test split to the obtained set for training and evaluation.
+Finally, we perform a randomized train-test split over the obtained set for training and evaluation.

 The prompt template for the \GN dataset can be seen in Fig.~\ref{fig:prompt_GN}.
 For \GN, we need to first specify {\ob\texttt{\{num\_digits\}}} and {\ob\texttt{\{num\_uniques\}}}, corresponding to $(a,b)$ mentioned above, and then specify the initial guess in {\ob\texttt{\{initial\_guess\}}}, and the resulting initial feedback in {\ob\texttt{\{initial\_feedback\_same\_pos\}}} and {\ob\texttt{\{initial\_feedback\_diff\_pos\}}}.